fandora-network/docs/docs/develop/network-details/full-node-docker.md

 image: https://matic.network/banners/matic-network-16x9.png
 ---

-The Polygon team distributes official Docker images which can be used to run nodes on the Polygon mainnet.
+The fandora team distributes official Docker images which can be used to run nodes on the fandora mainnet.
 These instructions are for running a Full Node, but they can be adapted for running sentry nodes and validators as well.

 :::note Snapshots
 You’ll find that syncing from scratch can take a very long time.
-If you’d like to speed the process up, you can follow the instructions listed here: [<ins>https://docs.polygon.technology/docs/develop/network-details/snapshot-instructions-heimdall-bor/</ins>](https://docs.polygon.technology/docs/develop/network-details/snapshot-instructions-heimdall-bor/)
+If you’d like to speed the process up, you can follow the instructions listed here: [<ins>https://docs.fandora.technology/docs/develop/network-details/snapshot-instructions-heimdall-bor/</ins>](https://docs.fandora.technology/docs/develop/network-details/snapshot-instructions-heimdall-bor/)

 This will be the most up to date instructions, but roughly you can do something like the steps below:
 ```bash